 Patients typically associate many chemotherapy treatments with harsh side effects.
 All chemotherapy drugs are powerful and may affect every part of the body, including healthy tissues.
 Some of the most common side effects patients experience include temporary hair loss, fatigue, rash, nausea, and fever.
 Although there is an understandable level of risk that patients accept before they begin treatments, any unlisted or inadequately described side effect is not acceptable.

-Temporary hair loss is undesirable, but manageable.
+Temporary hair loss is undesirable but manageable.
 Permanent hair loss, on the other hand, can have devastating emotional consequences.
 Those who lose all or part of their hair may suffer from anxiety, depression, and other mental health issues associated with cancer treatment.
-For women and men, the realization alone is an unintended consequence that seriously affects quality of life.
-Faced with the reality of wearing hair pieces or undergoing painful and expensive hair regrowth therapies can worsen the aftereffects of the loss.
+For women and men, the realization alone is an unintended consequence that seriously affects the quality of life.
+Faced with the reality of wearing hairpieces or undergoing painful and expensive hair regrowth therapies can worsen the aftereffects of the loss.

-If you suffer from permanent hair loss that you weren’t prepared for, you have the right to pursue action against those responsible.
-You shouldn’t have to feel as if you’re battling cancer long after you’ve gone into remission.
+If you suffer from permanent hair loss that you and the doctor who administered your treatments were not prepared for, you have the right to pursue action against those responsible for continuing to make the drug accessible for so long.
+You should not have to feel as if you are battling cancer long after you have gone into remission.

 Complete a Free Case Evaluation form now

-At Rosenberg & Gluck LLP, we accept all medication injury cases on a contingency fee basis.
-We accept payment only if we secure compensation for you.
+At Rosenberg & Gluck LLP, we accept all medication injury cases on a contingency fee basis, meaning that we accept payment only if we secure compensation for you.
 A qualified attorney will explore the facts of your case with you and help you determine the right course of action.
 We accept cases from clients all over the United States.
 While many Taxotere cases are similar, each requires a different approach.
 Our firm has the resources, expertise, and support you need to succeed.

 After battling cancer, you deserve unyielding support as you get back to your life.
-Whether you’ve had trouble going back to work because of your loss or you want to pursue further treatments to address your hair loss, we’re ready to fight for your rights.
-For a free consultation with no obligation, contact our office or request an evaluation using our online form.
+Whether you have had trouble going back to work because of your loss or you want to pursue further treatments to address your hair loss and attempt to restart healthy hair growth, we are ready to fight for your rights.
+We believe that no one should have to suffer because of someone else’s negligence.
+For a free consultation with no obligation, contact the law office of Rosenberg & Gluck, LLP today or request an evaluation using our online form.
 Allow us to make your recovery process a little easier.